How to Evaluate the Generalization of Detection? A Benchmark for Comprehensive Open-Vocabulary Detection: The Proposed Evaluation Metric

-Here, TP represents the number of correctly predicted instances for a specific category, while FP represents the number of instances that were incorrectly predicted as belonging to that category.
+Here, TP is the number of correctly predicted instances for a specific category, while FP is the number of instances that were incorrectly predicted as belonging to that category.
 GTnum represents the total number of ground-truth instances in the image.
 In the given scenario, where the IoU of predictions is assumed to be greater than 0.95, we can ignore the AP calculation process for IoU values ranging from 0.5 to 0.95.
 Therefore, we can calculate the average AP of each category as 0.50.
 Consequently, the mAP would also be 0.50.
 In this case, the model deceives traditional AP metrics to get an mAP score of 0.50, even though it only detects the target objects without comprehending their descriptions.
-In this case, the conventional COCO AP metric demonstrates a vulnerability that we refer to as the inflated AP problem.
+In this case, the conventional COCO AP metric demonstrates a vulnerability that we refer as \textit{The Inflated AP Problem}.
 During the stage of matching predictions with ground truth to count TP and FP, it only considers predictions that have the same label as the ground truth.
 As a result, OVD models can obtain inflated AP scores by simply predicting multiple bounding boxes on a single object with all possible labels.

-This weakness in the COCO AP metric can lead to misleading evaluations of OVD models' performance, as it fails to capture the accuracy of the descriptive labels assigned to the objects.
-Therefore, it is essential to develop alternative evaluation metrics that consider both object detection and the contextual understanding of linguistic descriptions to provide a more comprehensive assessment of OVD models.
+The inflated AP problem can lead to misleading evaluations of OVD models, as it fails to capture the accuracy of the descriptive labels assigned to the objects.
+Therefore, it is essential to develop alternative evaluation metrics that consider both object detection and the understanding of linguistic descriptions to provide a more robust assessment of OVD models.